 Like proconsuls, praetors could hold the title of propraetor after their annual term of service and be appointed as provincial governors.
-They were entitled to 6 lictors.
+They were entitled to six lictors.

-In the imperial period there were as many as eighteen praetors per year and the office could be held at the age of thirty.
+In the Imperial period there were as many as eighteen praetors per year and the office could be held at the age of 30.
 The position could be responsible for any number of duties including judicial matters, military command, provincial governorships, grain supplies or road and treasury supervision.